Aller au contenu

 Sleep disorders

-Assessment and management of insomnia, recurrent nightmares and sleep apnea - common conditions among veterans, often related to PTSD or operational stress.
+Evaluation and management of insomnia, recurrent nightmares, and sleep apnea — conditions common in veterans and often linked to PTSD or operational constraints.

 Insomnia Apnea Nightmares